How To Cook Slow Cooker Pork Chops and Gravy

 Cream of chicken soup in a bowl

+Start by adding the cream of chicken soup to a large bowl.
 You can also do this in the slow cooker to keep from having to do more dishes.

-You can switch out the cream of chicken soup for cream of mushroom soup, or cheddar cheese soup, or your favorite flavor.
+Another great thing about this recipe is its versatility.
+You can substitute cream of chicken soup for cream of mushroom soup, cheddar cheese soup, or your favorite flavor.

 Cream of chicken soup and onion dip mix.

-I didn’t add any salt to the recipe because onion soup dip usually has some in it.
+Next, add the onion dip mix.
+I didn’t add any salt to the recipe because onion soup dip usually has some.
 If you’d like more, you can add it anytime.

 Pork gravy in a bowl with cream of chicken soup